TOPICS

 Generalized Eigenvector

-A generalized eigenvector for an n×n matrix A is a vector v for which
+A generalized eigenvector for an n×n matrix A is a nonzero vector v for which

 (A-lambdaI)^kv=0

-for some positive integer k in Z^+.
+for some positive integer k in Z^+ and scalar lambda.
 Here, I denotes the n×n identity matrix.
 The smallest such k is known as the generalized eigenvector order of the generalized eigenvector.
-In this case, the value lambda is the generalized eigenvalue to which v is associated and the linear span of all generalized eigenvectors associated to some generalized eigenvalue lambda is known as the generalized eigenspace for lambda.
+In this case, lambda is necessarily an eigenvalue of A to which v is associated, and the linear span of all generalized eigenvectors associated to lambda is known as the generalized eigenspace for lambda.

 As the name suggests, generalized eigenvectors are generalizations of eigenvectors of the usual kind; more precisely, an eigenvector is a generalized eigenvector corresponding to k=1.

 Generalized eigenvectors are of particular importance for n×n matrices A which fail to be diagonalizable.
-Indeed, for such matrices, at least one eigenvalue lambda has geometric multiplicity larger than its algebraic multiplicity, thereby implying that the collection of linearly independent eigenvectors of A is "too small" to be a basis of R^n.
-In particular, the aim of determining the generalized eigenvectors of an n×n matrix A is to "enlarge" the set of linearly independent eigenvectors of such a matrix in order to form a basis for R^n.
+Over an algebraically closed field such as C, this occurs iff at least one eigenvalue lambda has geometric multiplicity smaller than its algebraic multiplicity, thereby implying that the collection of linearly independent eigenvectors of A is "too small" to be a basis.
+Generalized eigenvectors can then be used to "enlarge" the set of linearly independent eigenvectors of such a matrix in order to form a basis.

 See also

-Diagonalizable Matrix, Eigenspace, Eigenvalue, Eigenvector, Generalized Eigenspace, Generalized Eigenvalue, Generalized Eigenvector Order, Linearly Independent, Matrix, Vector Basis
+Diagonalizable Matrix, Eigenspace, Eigenvalue, Eigenvector, Linearly Independent, Matrix, Vector Basis

 Explore with Wolfram|Alpha